qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 ### Cross-origin isolation

 The solution to that security issue is [**cross-origin isolation**](https://web.dev/articles/cross-origin-isolation-guide).
 Cross-origin isolation make the browser to use different processes for different websites.
-One website exploiting Spectre vulnearbility can only read the memory in the process of their website, not other websites.
+One website exploiting Spectre vulnearbility can only read the memory in the browser process of their website, not other websites.

 Cross-origin isolation can be enabled by the HTML loading response having these headers: